https://thisisoutcast.app.box.com/file/965524604334

 Filing A Tax Return

-If you can be claimed as a dependent on someone’s tax return, you’ll still need to file a tax return if your income exceeds the minimum gross income filing requirements, or if your self-employment income is $400 or more.
-Even if you aren’t required to file a tax return, you’ll still want to file if income taxes have been withheld from any income you had since you may get that money back or it could also generate a tax refund if you’re eligible for any of the refundable tax credits like the American Opportunity Tax Credit or the Earned Income Tax Credit.
+If you can be claimed as a dependent on someone’s tax return, you’ll still need to file a tax return if your income exceeds the minimum gross income filing requirements or if your self-employment income is $400 or more.
+Even if you aren’t required to file a tax return, you’ll still want to file if income taxes have been withheld from any income you had since you may get that money back.
+Filing could also generate a tax refund if you’re eligible for any of the refundable tax credits like the American Opportunity Tax Credit or the Earned Income Tax Credit.

 Don’t worry about knowing these tax rules.
-You can easily track your business income, expenses, mileage, and figure out your estimated taxes year round with QuickBooks Self-Employed.
-At tax time, your information can easily export from QuickBooks Self-Employed to your TurboTax Self-Employed tax return making tax filing effortless.
-TurboTax Self-Employed helps uncover industry-specific tax deductions saving you money on your taxes.
+You can easily track your business income, expenses, mileage, and figure out your estimated taxes year-round with QuickBooks Self-Employed.
+At tax time, your information can easily be exported from QuickBooks Self-Employed to your TurboTax Premium tax return making tax filing effortless.
+TurboTax helps uncover industry-specific tax deductions saving you money on your taxes.

 6 responses to “Self-Employed Tax Tips & Summer Jobs”